-Senator David moved that each Senator be allotted \$1,500 from Senate funds for expenses relating to official state business, including but not limited to postage, electronic communications equipment or its usage, office equipment and supplies and printing.
-Such amount is hereby authorized for expenses incurred from November 18, 2020, through December 1, 2021.
-If a member of the Senate incurs such expenses paid for by the Senate in excess of these amounts during such period, the member shall reimburse the Senate in full for such excess amount no later than December 31, 2021, which amendment was declared adopted.
+Senator McCortney moved that each Senator be allotted a maximum of \$1,500 from Senate funds for expenses relating to official state business, including but not limited to, postage, electronic communications equipment or its usage, office equipment and supplies and printing.
+Such amount is hereby authorized for expenses incurred from November 22, 2022, through December 31, 2023.
+If a member of the Senate incurs such expenses paid for by the Senate in excess of these amounts during such period, the member shall reimburse the Senate in full for such excess amount no later than January 31, 2024, which motion was declared adopted.